qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_modify_function.rst

     respectively.

     The optional ``rename`` attribute is used to rename a argument and use this new name in the generated code.
+This attribute can be used to enable the usage of ``keyword arguments``.

     The optional ``pyi-type`` attribute specifies the type to appear in the signature strings and  ``.pyi`` files.
 The type string is determined by